pip-services/pip-services-docs/content/en/getting_started/tutorials/data_microservice/step7.md

 }
 ```

-Let’s make sure that there’s only one beacon left in the system by asking again for a list of all available beacons:
+Let's make sure that there's only one beacon left in the system by asking again for a list of all available beacons:

 ```bash
 curl -X POST  http://localhost:8080/v1/beacons/get_beacons
 ```

-As a result, only the beacon with an id of “2” is returned.
+As a result, only the beacon with an id of "2" is returned.

 ```json
 {